 Fruits are less plentiful than in the summer but oranges, clementines and pomegranates are at the best around Christmas and give us a good dose of immune boosting vitamin C. Don’t forget about the gorgeous blood oranges, that come in early January, that are packed with antioxidants including anti-inflammatory anthocyanins, like our favourite vegetable… purple carrots!

 Don’t forget that frozen fruit like berries or mangos are high in fibre and vitamins and antioxidants so they are a good option while not in season.
+Simply defrost in your Babycook and serve up babes fav fruity treats in no time.

 Leftovers make perfect suppers!